kyma-project/cloud-manager/docs/user/tutorials/01-30-azure-vpc-peering.md

 This tutorial explains how to create VPC peering connection between a remote VPC network and Kyma in Azure.
 Tutorial assumes that Cloud Manager module is enabled in your Kyma.
-Steps from this tutorial create new resource group, VPC network and VM, and assigns required roles to provided Kyma principal name in your Azure subscription.
+Steps from this tutorial create new resource group, VPC network and VM, and assigns required roles to provided Kyma service principal in your Azure subscription.
 If you wish to use existing resources instead of creating new ones, adjust variable names accordingly and skip the steps that create those resources.